dhughe16/vest-take-home/README.md

 ## Testing

 In order to test, we will need to use Babel.
+This is due to a mistake I made when configuring the project where I used Turbopack instead of Babel.
+Until I fix the project to use Babel, you must rename the file to run tests, then change the name back to run in development mode.

-Rename the file `.babel.config.js` to `babel.config.js`, removing the `.`.
+# Rename the file `.babel.config.js` to `babel.config.js`, removing the `.`.

 Run `npm run test`.